georgechaikin/rails-processing/README.md

 2. The scripts for labels convertion (to CVAT format and from CVAT format) prepared
 3. All train sample images were labeled using the model, then the mistakes were manually corrected (especially false-positive mistakes)
 4. The model was trained again using all train data
-5. Some test data was manually labeled for the test metric (Dice coefficient was chosen to display, since it defines a measure of the correctness of the predicted area for segmentation task)
 # Source code
 You can see the code for U-Net outputs in [rails-train.ipynb](https://github.com/georgechaikin/rails-processing/blob/main/rails-train.ipynb)